Table of Contents

 Topology settings

-• A unique name: Each topology must have a unique name.
+• Name: Each topology must have a unique name.
 This name will be shown in the topology selection dropdown.

-• View selection: You must select a view.
+• View filter: You must select a view.
 The selected view determines which network elements are displayed in the topology.

-Elements will only be included in the topology if they are present in the selected view or in its subviews.
+Only elements that are present in the selected view or in its subviews will be included in the topology.
 This allows you to create filtered and purpose-driven network visualizations based on your existing view structure.

-Changes take effect immediately and will be reflected in the topology selector.
+Changes take effect immediately after you click Save and will be reflected in the topology selector.